bbauska/JS-Design/js-design.md

 > widget and page- create binding in a page running jQuery Mobile site,
 > and it will automatically run like any other jQuery Mobile plugin.

-## RequireJS And The jQuery UI Widget Factory {#requirejs-and-the-jquery-ui-widget-factory .unnumbered}
+## RequireJS And The jQuery UI Widget Factory

 > RequireJS is a script loader that provides a clean solution for
 > encapsulating application logic inside manageable modules.
 It's able